 - Ageing parents

 - Personal care

 The Transition Information Network is an alliance of organisations and individuals who come together to improve the experience of disabled young people’s transition to adulthood.

-Our 16-30's Project website is designed to help young adults prepare for their futures with advice, information on support services and blog articles written by young people themselves.
+Our 16-30's area is designed to help young adults prepare for their futures with advice, information on support services and blog articles written by young people themselves.

 Many people with ataxia have successful careers and offer excellent role models to younger people.
 They can be encountered at our conferences and events or through our social media (see below)

 A Disability Employment Adviser (DEA) at the local Jobcentre can help find a job or gain new skills and tell you about disability friendly employers in your area.
 They can also refer people to a specialist work psychologist, if appropriate, or carry out an ‘employment assessment’.

 Welfare, Benefits and Daily Living